-This battle is dedicated to two brands that have earned their popularity thanks to the production of heavy-duty sewing machines.
+This contest is between two companies whose popularity stems from the creation of heavy-duty sewing machines.
 Of course, they both also issue some lightweight, computerized models, but their durable sewing machines are what have made them popular.

-Janome is an old Japanese brand that sells its sewing machines in more than 100 countries.
+Old Japanese manufacturer Janome offers sewing machines in more than 100 countries around the world.
 Singer is an American company that is older, more popular, and more authoritative than Janome.
 It also has a more traditional approach to sewing machines while models from Janome are more modernized.

 All the Janome vs Singer sewing machine reviews admit that these brands are pretty much alike.
 These companies are primarily focused on manufacturing metal mechanical sewing machines for domestic use, as well as sewing-related accessories.
-However, they have different features and functionality, so a model from one brand may be more suitable for you than another.
+But because they differ in terms of features and usefulness, you might prefer a model from one brand over another.

 Comparing Janome vs Singer in terms of the number of inbuilt stitches, it should be noted that Singer is a much better option.
 In its computerized models, the latter brand offers up to 600 built-in stitches.
-Janome can offer 500 stitches, but the range of sewing machines with such a number of stitches is very limited.
+Although Janome can offer 500 stitches, there aren't many sewing machines that have so many.
 So, if you are usually involved in many creative projects that require various types of stitches, you are more likely to find the best option among Singer models.

 Let’s compare two similar models from both brands: the Janome 4120QDC and the Singer 9960.
 The machine from Janome offers 120 built-in stitches and its competitor contains 600 while also being much cheaper.

 So, if you want to get as many built-in stitches as possible, the Singer 9960 is a much better choice.
-That is why this model wins in this category of our Janome vs Singer sewing machine comparison.
+Because of this, this model triumphs in this division of our Singer vs Janome sewing machine comparison.

-Singer offers a bigger range of portable models.
+Singer has a wider selection of portable versions.
 Janome generally provides heavier and bulkier sewing machines that are not designed for frequent transportations.

 Let’s compare the dimensions of two heavy-duty models as an example.
 The Janome HD3000 weighs 23.5 pounds and has 19 x 10 x 14.7 inches in size.
 The Singer 4423 weighs 17.35, having 15.5 x 6.2 x 12 inches in size.
 So, even when it comes to heavy-duty models, the sewing machine from Singer is more portable.

 If you need a feature-packed model but don’t know whether you have to choose Janome or Singer sewing machine, it’s fair to say that Singer provides more multifunctional models than Janome.
-This means that this brand endows its sewing machines with more features, providing better versatility and flexibility.
+This indicates that the sewing machines from this brand have more features, resulting in greater adaptability and flexibility.

 However, if you need a model for some specific need, Janome will work better.
 While Singer tries to produce more all-in-one models, Janome focuses on manufacturing more basic machines.

-The Singer 9960 is a great option in terms of functionality.
+When it comes to functionality, the Singer 9960 is a fantastic choice.
 It has 600 built-in stitches and even the ability to edit them for more precision and better control, 13 buttonhole styles, a really big working area, and many other features.

 The Janome JW8100 also seems to be a versatile model, but it has a significantly smaller number of built-in stitches (100) and buttonhole styles (7), and not so many functions.